apache/hudi/docs/_docs/2_2_writing_data.md

 last_modified_at: 2019-12-30T15:59:57-04:00
 ---

-In this section, we will cover ways to ingest new changes from external sources or even other Hudi datasets using the [DeltaStreamer](#deltastreamer) tool, as well as speeding up large Spark jobs via upserts using the [Hudi datasource](#datasource-writer).
-Such datasets can then be [queried](/docs/querying_data.html) using various query engines.
+In this section, we will cover ways to ingest new changes from external sources or even other Hudi tables using the [DeltaStreamer](#deltastreamer) tool, as well as speeding up large Spark jobs via upserts using the [Hudi datasource](#datasource-writer).
+Such tables can then be [queried](/docs/querying_data.html) using various query engines.

 ## Write Operations

 Before that, it may be helpful to understand the 3 different write operations provided by Hudi datasource or the delta streamer tool and how best to leverage them.
-These operations can be chosen/changed across each commit/deltacommit issued against the dataset.
+These operations can be chosen/changed across each commit/deltacommit issued against the table.

  - **UPSERT** : This is the default operation where the input records are first tagged as inserts or updates by looking up the index and the records are ultimately written after heuristics are run to determine how best to pack them on storage to optimize for things like file sizing.
  This operation is recommended for use-cases like database change capture where the input almost certainly contains updates.
  - **INSERT** : This operation is very similar to upsert in terms of heuristics/file sizing but completely skips the index lookup step.
 Thus, it can be a lot faster than upserts for use-cases like log de-duplication (in conjunction with options to filter duplicates mentioned below).
-This is also suitable for use-cases where the dataset can tolerate duplicates, but just need the transactional writes/incremental pull/storage management capabilities of Hudi.
+This is also suitable for use-cases where the table can tolerate duplicates, but just need the transactional writes/incremental pull/storage management capabilities of Hudi.
- - **BULK_INSERT** : Both upsert and insert operations keep input records in memory to speed up storage heuristics computations faster (among other things) and thus can be cumbersome for initial loading/bootstrapping a Hudi dataset at first.
+ - **BULK_INSERT** : Both upsert and insert operations keep input records in memory to speed up storage heuristics computations faster (among other things) and thus can be cumbersome for initial loading/bootstrapping a Hudi table at first.
 Bulk insert provides the same semantics as insert, while implementing a sort-based data writing algorithm, which can scale very well for several hundred TBs of initial load.
 However, this just does a best-effort job at sizing files vs guaranteeing file sizes like inserts/upserts do.